 Moses continues praying to Yahweh so that he may not destroy the people of Israel.

 Call to mind

 This is an idiom.
 Alternate translation: "Remember" (See: Idiom)

 ULT

-27 Call to mind your servants Abraham, Isaac, and Jacob; do not look at the stubbornness of this people, nor at their wickedness, nor at their sin,
+27 Remember your slaves Abraham, Isaac, and Jacob.
+Do not turn to the hardness of this people, and to their wickedness, and to their sin,

 UST

 27 Do not forget what you promised to Abraham, Isaac, and Jacob.
 Ignore how stubborn and wicked these people have been, and the sin that they have committed.

 so that the land from where you brought us

 The words "the land" are a metonym for the people of Egypt.
 Alternate translation: "so that the people of Egypt" (See: Metonymy)

 should say

 Alternate translation: "can say"

 ULT

-28 so that the land from where you brought us should say, "Because Yahweh was not able to bring them into the land that he promised to them, and because he hated them, he has brought them out to kill them in the wilderness."
+28 lest the land where you brought us out from should say, "Yahweh was not able to bring them in to the land that he spoke to them, and he hated them, he has brought them out to kill them in the wilderness."

 UST

 28 If you do not do that, and if you destroy them, the people of Egypt will hear about it and say that you were not able to bring them into the land that you promised to give to them.
 They will say that you took them into the desert only to kill them there because you hated them.

 by your great strength and by the display of your power

 These phrases mean basically the same thing and emphasize the greatness of Yahweh's power that he used to rescue his people.
 (See: Doublet)

 ULT

-29 Yet they {are} your people and your inheritance, whom you brought out by your great strength and by the display of your power.'
+29 And they {are} your people and your inheritance, whom you brought out by your great power and by your outstretched arm.'

 UST

 29 Do not forget that they are your people.
 You chose them to belong to you.
 You brought them out from Egypt by your very great power."

 Deuteronomy 10

 Deuteronomy 10 General Notes

 Structure and formatting

 This chapter is a continuation of the previous chapter.

 This chapter focuses on retelling the great things Yahweh has done.
 It is a continuation of the material from the previous chapter.
 It is possible that this is a type of sermon or homily, where Moses is giving the people instructions.

 General Information: